QualiSystems/devguide_source/index.md

 connected without having to add additional code.
 Users can extend or fork these scripts, as well as implement additional workflows for save/restore, scaling, or more use case specific workflows for anything from performance testing to failover simulation or traffic generation.

+CloudShells repository of both workflows and Shells has been steadily growing both with user contributed and out of the box content.
+By investing in creating clear standards for different CloudShell components, its also becoming much easier to share and import.
+The aim of this developer's guide is to share knowledge and expertise, save time and allow more rapidly onboarding new developers.
+We hope you find the information useful and are looking forward to your feedback.